mia-platform/integration-connector-agent/docs/use-cases/infrastructure-import/30_azure_infrastructure_import.md

 collection.
 Once imported, this data can be visualized and managed through the Microfrontend Composer, providing a centralized view of the organization's cloud resources.

-The flow enables you to:

-- Monitor Azure resource changes in real-time
-- Centralize infrastructure information in a MongoDB collection
-- Visualize and manage resources through an intuitive web interface
-- Create custom dashboards and reports on cloud resources

 ## Azure Configuration

 To enable the import of Azure resources, you need to configure the following services in your Azure subscription: